Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Charged massive scalar field

-\subsection{high-frequency}
+\subsection{High-frequency}

-In this subsection, the opposite part of the spectrum associated with the absorption cross-section in the high-frequency limit is contemplated.
+In this subsection, the absorption cross-section in the high-frequency limit is contemplated in the opposite part of the spectrum.
 We begin by analytically obtaining an estimation of the cross-section.
-We restrict ourself for the sake of brevity to a massive but chargeless scalar field ($e=0$).
-Our first task is to determine the critical impact parameter of the unstable geodesic provided within the eikonal approximation, the absorption cross-section reduces to $\sigma_{hf} = \pi b_c^2$.
-The geodesic equation for massive particle at the equatorial plane ($\theta = \pi/2$) with an initial energy which corresponds to a unboud orbit reduces to
+We restrict ourselves for the sake of brevity to a massive but chargeless scalar field ($e=0$).
+Our first task is to determine the critical impact parameter of the unstable geodesic within the eikonal approximation since the absorption cross-section reduces to $\sigma_{hf} = \pi b_c^2$.
+The geodesic equation for massive particles at the equatorial plane ($\theta = \pi/2$) with initial energy that correspond to an unbound orbit is

 Here, $\dot{r} = dr/d\tau$ denotes the radial velocity in terms of the proper time, $\tau$ stands for the proper time, $E = f \dot{t}$ refers to the conserved energy, and the conserved angular momentum reads $L = r^2g(r) \dot{\phi}$.
 It is convenient to introduce the impact parameter in terms of $L$, $E$, and the dimensionless velocity $v=1-m^2/E^2$, namely, $b \equiv L / (E v)$ \cite{benone2014absorption}.
 Replacing the definition of $b$ and $v$ in (\ref{eq:energy}), the radial velocity becomes,